 The filing of the complaint with the panel tolls the statute of limitations clock.
 Beyond the medical review panel, an expert witness who is willing to testify in support of your malpractice claims can provide a huge courtroom advantage.
 An expert witness should be a professional who works in the same or similar capacity as the defendant and can therefore help you prove a reasonable and prudent professional would not have done the same thing the defendant did, resulting in catastrophic injuries.

 Working with the Louisville medical malpractice lawyers on our legal team will help you adhere to all the various rules and laws involved in filing your claim and improve your odds of receiving compensation.

 “Medical malpractice” can refer to virtually anything that falls outside the realm of responsibility for a doctor or healthcare provider, resulting in patient harm.
 Common errors that can qualify as medical malpractice include:

-Anesthesia is a toxic substance that only works as intended with careful dosing, monitoring, and regulation.
+Anesthetics can be potentially toxic.
+Anesthesia only works as intended with careful dosing, monitoring, and regulation.
 Even a minor error can make anesthesia dangerous or deadly to a patient.
 If an anesthesiologist becomes distracted, doesn’t have adequate training, miscalculates the dosage, fails to monitor the patient during surgery, or otherwise makes a mistake, it could result in several different injuries to the patient, including:

 Photographs of your injuries and copies of any correspondence with an insurance company could also help your claim.
 When you meet with your Louisville surgical malpractice attorney for the first time, he or she will help you understand what information will be helpful to gather.
 The law office can also conduct its own investigation and collection of evidence on your behalf.